 Parents have a protective role in mediating risk for adolescents.
 Supportive parenting has been shown to be associated with improved diabetes management and quality of life among adolescents with T1D.
 With poor adolescent adjustment, there is often associated parent distress.
 Therefore, there is merit in addressing both parent and adolescent needs in an intervention approach aimed primarily at reducing risk and increasing positive outcomes for adolescents with T1D.

 Parenting programs have demonstrated effectiveness for both parents and their children across a diverse range of childhood difficulties including behavioural and health issues.
-In particular, programs with information and strategies on how to maintain or develop positive relationships, deal with difficult behaviors, manage family conflict, and promote adolescent resilience and autonomy, have been shown to be particularly useful.
+In particular, programs with information and strategies on how to maintain or develop positive relationships, deal with difficult behaviours, manage family conflict, and promote adolescent resilience and autonomy, have been shown to be particularly useful.

 Taking a cognitive-behavioural perspective, the Nothing Ventured Nothing Gained (NVNG) on-line intervention consists of two parallel programs, one for the adolescent and one for their parent.
 Both programs are designed to be self-administered over six weeks and contain a combination of psycho-educational material, learning activities, audio modelling, and quizzes with feedback.
 Parents and adolescents are encouraged to set goals, put relevant strategies into practice between sessions and self-reflect on the outcomes.
 Parents have an additional module on looking after themselves.

 The advantage of an online intervention is that some families are socially or geographically isolated and the internet is one way of increasing access to interventions aimed at reducing adolescents’ propensity to neglect their T1D-related self-care.
 Most young people, including those from disadvantaged circumstances, have access to a computer, thus a web-based intervention has potential to engage adolescents who are typically early adopters of new technology.